Cecil Day-Lewis: Life and work

-During the Second World War, he worked as a publications editor in the Ministry of Information, an institution satirised by George Orwell in his dystopian Nineteen Eighty-Four, but equally based on Orwell's experience of the BBC.
-During the Second World War, his work was less influenced by Auden and he was developing a more traditional style of lyricism.
+During the Second World War, Day-Lewis worked as a publications editor in the Ministry of Information, an institution satirised by George Orwell in his dystopian Nineteen Eighty-Four, but equally based on Orwell's experience of the BBC.
+During the war his work was less influenced by Auden and he was developing a more traditional style of lyricism.
 Some critics believe that he reached his full stature as a poet in Word Over All (1943), when he finally distanced himself from Auden.
 After the war, he joined the publisher Chatto & Windus as a director and senior editor.

-In 1946, Day-Lewis was a lecturer at Cambridge University, publishing his lectures in The Poetic Image (1947).
-Day-Lewis became a Commander of the Most Excellent Order of the British Empire in the 1950 Birthday Honours.
-He later taught poetry at Oxford, where he was Professor of Poetry from 1951 to 1956.
-During 1962–1963, he was the Norton Professor at Harvard University.
-Day-Lewis was appointed Poet Laureate in 1968, in succession to John Masefield.
+In 1946 Day-Lewis was a lecturer at Cambridge University, publishing his lectures in The Poetic Image (1947).
+He was made a Commander of the Most Excellent Order of the British Empire in the 1950 Birthday Honours.
+He later taught poetry at the University of Oxford, where he was Professor of Poetry from 1951 to 1956.
+During 1962–1963, he was the Norton Professor at Harvard University in the United States.
+He was appointed Poet Laureate of the United Kingdom in 1968, in succession to John Masefield.
+His appointment came after the appointments secretary John Hewitt consulted with Dame Helen Gardner, the Merton Professor of English at Oxford (who said Day-Lewis "produced run of the mill poetry but nothing particularly outstanding") and Geoffrey Handley-Taylor, chair of the Poetry Society (who stated that Day-Lewis was "a good administrative poet" and "a safe bet").

 Day-Lewis was chairman of the Arts Council Literature Panel, vice-president of the Royal Society of Literature, an Honorary Member of the American Academy of Arts and Letters, a Member of the Irish Academy of Letters and a Professor of Rhetoric at Gresham College, London.

-Cecil Day-Lewis died from pancreatic cancer on 22 May 1972, aged 68, at Lemmons, the Hertfordshire home of Kingsley Amis and Elizabeth Jane Howard, where he and his family were staying.
-As a great admirer of Thomas Hardy, he arranged to be buried near the author's grave at St Michael's Church in Stinsford, Dorset.
+Day-Lewis died of pancreatic cancer on 22 May 1972, aged 68, at Lemmons, the Hertfordshire home of Kingsley Amis and Elizabeth Jane Howard, where he and his family were staying.
+As a great admirer of Thomas Hardy, he had arranged to be buried near Hardy's grave at St Michael's Church in Stinsford, Dorset.

 Day-Lewis was the father of four children.
-His first two children, with Constance Mary King, were Sean Day-Lewis (3 August 1931–9 June 2022), a TV critic and writer, and Nicholas Day-Lewis, who became an engineer.
-His children with Balcon were Tamasin Day-Lewis, a television chef and food critic, and Daniel Day-Lewis, who became an award-winning actor.
-Sean Day-Lewis wrote a biography of his father, C. Day-Lewis: An English Literary Life (1980).

-Daniel Day-Lewis donated his father's archive of poetry to the Bodleian Library.
+His first two, with Constance Mary King, were Sean Day-Lewis (3 August 1931 – 9 June 2022), a television critic and writer, and Nicholas Day-Lewis (born 1934), an engineer.
+His children with Balcon were Tamasin Day-Lewis (born 1953), a television chef and food critic, and Sir Daniel Day-Lewis (born 1957), an award-winning actor.
+Sean wrote a biography of his father, C. Day-Lewis: An English Literary Life (1980).
+Daniel donated his father's archive of poetry to the Bodleian Library at the University of Oxford.